 - 11.1 Trustees and Members who are also parents of pupils at REAch2 will have a personal interest in the provision of education to their child.
 The articles allow parent Trustees and Members, as beneficiaries, to receive educational services on the same terms as those provided to all pupils by REAch2. - 11.2 In order to manage the potential conflict that may arise for parent Trustees as a result of their interest in their child's education by REAch2: - A parent Trustee should not vote or count in the quorum on, or discuss, any matter which relates specifically to their child.
-This will include any decision in respect of disciplinary action which might be taken against him or her; and - A parent Trustee is authorised to vote and count in the quorum and discuss any matter which relates to pupils of REAch2 generally. - 11.3 We wouldn't expect such matters to be discussed at Members' meetings but should this be the required, the above will also apply in respect of Parent Members. - 11.4 Parent Trustees and Members should give a notice declaring their interest in their child's education by REAch2.
+This will include any decision in respect of disciplinary action which might be taken against him or her; and - A parent Trustee is authorised to vote and count in the quorum and discuss any matter which relates to pupils of REAch2 or the school where their child is a pupil generally. - 11.3 There is little expectation that such matters would be discussed at Members' meetings but should this be required, the above will also apply in respect of Parent Members. - 11.4 All Trustees and Members should give a notice declaring their interest in their child's education by REAch2.
 The interest will be identified in the register of interests.